urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

     It is the most popular implementation of Executor Provides methods to manage termination of tasks, and methods that can produce a Future for tracking progress of them Implements the AutoCloseable interface
-    Main methods
+    When using an ExecutorService, shutdown() or shutdownNow() must always be invoked, else the application never terminate as there are still threads active Main methods
       submit()
         Submits a Runnable or Callable task for execution